nailgun/seedbox/README.md

 Nodes notify seedbox after successful boot and upload active ignition config, so seedbox can track current state of a cluster.

+## Toubleshooting

+Due to some CoreOS bug host hangs on boot without any error messages if root partition doesn't exist.
+If this happens to you, just set "Wipe root disk on next boot" checkbox in node admin.